icflorescu/openshift-cartridge-mysql/README.md

     http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-mysql

-**The initial root password for the server instance is `root`.**

-Use `rhc port-forward` and connect with MySQL Workbench (or your client of choice) to change the root password, create databases and additional users as needed.
-If `rhc port-forward` sounds new to you, please refer to the last note in the **Notes** section below.
+Once the cartridge is created and started, you can use `rhc port-forward` to connect with MySQL Workbench (or your client of choice) from your development machine using these **inital credentials**:

+    user:     admin
+    password: admin

+You can (and **should**) change the admin password using the following SQL statement:

+    ALTER USER 'admin'@'%' IDENTIFIED BY 'my-secret-password';

 You can use `DB_HOST` and `DB_PORT` environment variables to connect from an application running in the main web cartridge.
 For instance, here's how you'd do it in a Node.js application using [Knex.js](http://knexjs.org/):

     var knex = require('knex')({
       client: 'mysql',